PGM-Lab/PAC2BAYES/README.md

 ## Reproduce experiments with real data sets (Figure 3)

 Execute the following python scrpits, which are grouped by algorithm and by task.
-Running each script you get back results for each data set and for each different method with the same parameter configuration used in the paper.
+Running each script you get back results for each data set and for each method used in the paper.

 *  **PAC^2-Varitional** and **PAC^2_T-Variational** learning algorithms: